experimental biomimetic wayfinding system for the visually impaired

 reflection & next steps

 I've chosen to show you this project, not because I think the solution is great.
-In fact, I think the solution is just...okay.
-Involving members of the visually impaired community in this process would certainly have led us to produce a richer solution to their challenges.
-(Of course we would have done this with more time).
-I'd love to revisit the research and explore what other, more appropriate, human applications might exist.
+In fact, I think the solution is a pretty poor excuse for an accessibility-focused design.
+Involving members of the visually impaired community in this process would certainly have led us to produce a much richer solution to their challenges.
+I'd love to revisit our research and explore what other, more appropriate, human applications might exist.

-Despite its flaws, this project taught me so much about problem solving.
+Despite its flaws, this project taught me so much about research and problem-solving methods.
 I learned how to apply my skills as a designer to a different type of research.
 Who knew my Illustrator skills and my teammates' 3D modeling skills could help us disprove a scientific hypothesis?

 This project was a collaboration between myself and two of my talented classmates: Dipale Aphale and Lisa Wong.